 Is there anything better than a delicious chocolate cake recipe?
-How about one with a chocolate topping that doesn’t even need a frosting?
+How about one with a chocolate topping that doesn't even need a frosting?
 This Keto Marble Chocolate Cake Recipe is actually an upside-down chocolate cake.
 You layer the bottom of the pan with chopped chocolate and then flip it over so all that chocolatey goodness is on top!
+This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 I had one of those days last week that had me running to the kitchen in search of chocolate.
 All the chocolate.
 I will eat plain chocolate when necessary but I much prefer chocolate baked goods.
 That could be why I have no less than 12 different brownie and brownie inspired recipes already here at Joy Filled Eats and a couple more coming soon.
 Not to mention chocolate cakes, cookies, and pies.